Eliav2/express-typed/README.md

 [![npm downloads](https://img.shields.io/npm/dm/express-typed.svg)](https://www.npmjs.com/package/express-typed)

-express-typed is an end-to-end typesafe TypeScript wrapper for Express.js, designed to streamline the development process by providing strong typing support throughout your Express application.
+express-typed is an end-to-end typesafe TypeScript wrapper for Express.js, designed to streamline the development process by providing strong typing support throughout your Express-frontend codebase.

 express-typed **infers types from your backend codebase**, unlike libraries such as [ts-rest](https://ts-rest.com/) and [zodios](https://www.zodios.org/), which often require separate type definitions.
 This approach offers a developer